 The remainder of the way down to the 4WD trailhead was a delight.
 This climb (in my admittedly limited) experience has to be both one of the easier and prettier routes.
 And it has a bit of history to go with it.

 I was back at the car by 1.15pm – a round trip of 5¼hrs including stops.
 As mentioned earlier in this TR my start point was near the old silver mining town of Winfield.
 At the turn of the 19th with the 20th century Winfield had a population of around 1,500 with three saloons, three stores, a post office, two banks, a boarding house, a mill, a smelter, a church and a school.
 When the silver ran out in 1918 the people left.
-The place has been partially restored and indeed some of the old houses are now occupied for parts of the year.
-The town is looked after by the Clear Creek Historical Society, named after the North and South Forks of that creek at which the town stands.
+The place has been partially restored.
+Indeed some of the old houses are now occupied for parts of the year.
+The Clear Creek Historical Society looks after the town.
+The Society is named after the North and South Forks of that creek at which the town stands.

 Nearby there are old workings that can be explored.
 But I was off on the bone shaking 12 mile journey back to civilisation and a further ascent the following day up Quandary Peak.